Rihanna Marks The One-Year ‘ANTiversary’ Of Her ‘Anti’ Album With Never Before Seen Photos On Instagram

 A photo posted by badgalriri (@badgalriri) on

-While fans continue to celebrate Rihanna’s Anti with the hashtag “#ANTiversary” on social media, it doesn’t appear that fans will have to wait long for another studio release from the “FourFiveSeconds” songstress; last year, Rihanna hinted that she has already begun work on her ninth studio album, currently tentatively dubbed “R9” by fans, although Rihanna has yet to offer a release date for the upcoming project.
+While fans continue to celebrate Rihanna’s Anti with the hashtag “#ANTiversary” on social media, it doesn’t appear that fans will have to wait long for another studio release from the “FourFiveSeconds” songstress.
+Last year, Rihanna hinted that she has already begun work on her ninth studio album, currently tentatively dubbed “R9” by fans, although Rihanna has yet to offer a release date for the upcoming project.

 What do you think of Rihanna’s behind-the-scenes photos from her one-year anniversary of Anti?